LDFLK/orgchart/docs/information-pane.md

 Note the difference between the creation and composition of ministers and departments.

 The president has full executive power to change the composition of the cabinet of ministers, this includes the creation and termination of minister portfolios, appointments of ministers as well as the departments that go under each minister.
 However, when it comes to the creation of departments, this is an administrative action governed by strict cabinet proceedings and requiring the approval of the cabinet of ministers.
-Use OpenGov to study how often new ministries are created and departments are moved between ministries, compare this to the creation of new departments.
+Use XploreGov to study how often new ministries are created and departments are moved between ministries, compare this to the creation of new departments.

 ### Creating a department